sachasayan/minstrel/memory-bank/projectBrief.md

 <content>Chapter 4 content goes here.</content>
 </write_file>

-<summary>I've made the requested changes to Chapter 3 and Chapter 4, and have introduced the Asimov character in Chapter 3.</summary>
+<message>I've made the requested changes to Chapter 3 and Chapter 4, and have introduced the Asimov character in Chapter 3.</message>

 ---